 Caltrans and regions will also provide the Commission with a report on completed projects.
 Caltrans shall report this information at least semiannually.
 Each regional agency shall, in its RTIP, report on all STIP projects completed between the adoption of the RTIP and the adoption of the previous RTIP.
 The report shall include a summary, by component and fund type, of the funds programmed, allocated, and expended at the time the construction contract was accepted.
-For projects with a total project cost of less than \$50 million and a total STIP programmed amount (in right-of-way and/or construction) of less than \$15 million, this information may be aggregated.
 For projects with a total cost of \$50 million or greater or a total STIP programmed amount (in right-of-way and/or construction) of \$15 million or greater, the reports shall also include a discussion of the project benefits that were anticipated prior to construction compared to an estimate of the actual benefits achieved.
-Caltrans or a regional agency may elect to defer the reporting of project benefits if it believes such a deferral is needed to better assess the project benefits.
+Caltrans or a regional agency may elect to defer the reporting of project benefits.
 If reporting is deferred, Caltrans or the regional agency shall include a list of all the projects for which reporting has been deferred and indicate when it anticipates reporting.

-The Commission staff in consultation with Caltrans, regional agencies and county transportation commissions will develop a format and content requirement for the reports.
+Caltrans in consultation with Commission staff, regional agencies and county transportation commissions will develop a format and content requirement for the reports.